Optolong L-Pro Filter Review

 The Problem with broad-spectrum Targets

-I’ve avoided capturing broad-spectrum targets like Pleiades from my city backyard.
+I’ve avoided capturing broad-spectrum targets like the Pleiades from my city backyard.
 In fact, my personal best image of this star cluster was captured from a dark sky location about 45 minutes from home.
-The reason for this is that narrowband filters, and LPS filters like the SkyTech CLS-CCD, do not isolate reflection nebulosity from a washed out sky the way they do with an emission nebula.
+The reason for this is that narrowband filters, and LPS filters like the SkyTech CLS-CCD, do not isolate reflection nebulosity from a washed-out sky the way they do with an emission nebula.

 It doesn’t mean that a UHC or CLS filter won’t help on broad-spectrum targets like Pleiades or galaxies, they just really mess with the colors.
 To be more specific, the images have a red cast and the cool colors are often hard to bring back in processing.
 Despite my stance on “white balance doesn’t matter when shooting RAW”, it has been brought to my attention that using a custom white balance in these situations may make image processing a little easier.